oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 AutoDock is a suite of automated docking tools.
 It is designed to  predict how small molecules, such as substrates or drug candidates, bind to  a receptor of known 3D structure.

-**URL**
+**More Information**

 http://autodock.scripps.edu/